peopledoc/pydocusign/README.rst

 **************

 `pydocusign` has just been created to provide Python bindings for DocuSign's API.
-The project is not mature yet, but authors plan to use it as soon as possible.
-It means that, while API and implementation may change a bit, authors do care of the changes.
+The project is not mature yet, but authors already use it!
+It means that, while API and implementation may change (improve!) a bit, authors do care of the changes.

 Also, help is welcome!
 Feel free to report issues, request features or refactoring!